slashmo/jaeger-client-swift/README.md

 InstrumentationSystem.bootstrap(jaegerTracer)
 ```

-### Recording Strategy
+### Reporting

-Jaeger supports different [Span reporting APIs](https://www.jaegertracing.io/docs/1.20/apis/#span-reporting-apis), but not all are supported (yet) by this client implementation.
-Here's a list of the supported recording strategies:
+Jaeger supports different [Span reporting APIs](https://www.jaegertracing.io/docs/1.20/apis/#span-reporting-apis), but
+not all are supported (yet) by this client implementation.
+Here's a list of the supported reporters:

 #### Zipkin